Licensed legal services providers

 Not necessarily – solicitor owners and/or owners from specified regulated professions must retain 51% ownership.
 These investors are known as Qualifying Investors.
 See Ownership section

-A launch date is not yet available, however we expect to open the application process in 2023.
+A launch date is not yet available.

 No, the restrictions around ownership do not allow for LPs to be floated on the stock market.